We use cookies to understand how people use Depot.

 </settings>

-When using depot/build-push-action to build Docker images that contain Maven projects, your build needs access to Maven's remote cache credentials to benefit from caching.
+When building Docker images that contain Maven projects locally, your build needs access to Maven's remote cache credentials to benefit from caching.
+Containerized builds execute in isolated environments that require explicit configuration.

 <cache xmlns="http://maven.apache.org/BUILD-CACHE-CONFIG/1.0.0"